julien-sobczak/blog/_posts/2017-06-21-ego-is-the-enemy.md

 ---
 layout: post-read
+title: "Book Review: Ego Is the Enemy"
-title: "Ego Is the Enemy"
+shortTitle: "Ego Is the Enemy"
 author: Julien Sobczak
 date: '2017-06-21'
 category: read